brodieaustin/poisoned-well-novel/poisoned-well.md

 Knowing that she couldn't burst forth from her captivity and take the reins, Manan spent her confinement collecting her thoughts.
 She focused particularly on this women and tried to separate out all of the pieces that might explain why she was helping them.
 And how had she found them in the woods.
 Of course, another thing Manan had learned in her brief career was to no prod too far into the circumstances surrounding good fortune.
 Making luck could be a very dirty business sometimes.

-She had seen the woman a few times in the village in the days leading up to this...caper.
-"The Water Woman," the villagers called her, and probably many more like them.
+She had seen the woman a few times in the town in the days leading up to this...caper.
+"The Water Woman," the townspeople called her, and probably many more like them.
 Of course, Manan knew that she was one of just many water women, and a smattering of men too.
 But this one was unique for her size and strength, no doubt gained by hauling and lugging huge containers of water here and there.

 Even under the planks and canvas covering, she could here the water sloshing back and forth in their heavy pots.
 As they traveled on, the water made Manan feel as though they were stow aways on a ship crossing rough seas.
 At least there in the open water your destination was shore.
 Here on land, shoved in this woman's wagon, the destination was unknown, Manan's course uncharted.